grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react/angular-react-custom-configuration-components.md

 This document is focused around the `grafana-polystat-panel` as an example of a large complex plugin that was converted from AngularJS to React.

-The AngularJS version of `polystat` has a custom editor for composites.
-A composite is a synthetic metric made by grouping related metrics source from multiple queries.
-This allows viewing a service (or any device) as a unit for overall health.
+The AngularJS version of `polystat` has a custom editor for [composites](https://en.wikipedia.org/wiki/Composite_measure).
+Using composites allows processing a collection of metrics together to determinate overall status.

 An example of a composite is a server with queries for CPU usage, memory usage, disk usage, network bandwidth, and an API response rate.
 A single metric is composed to represent all of these different metrics, with thresholds unique to each of them, and results in a polygon displayed with the “worst” state (that is, the lowest value).